AdaCore/gnatdashboard/docs/source/webui/presentation.rst

 There are three states for a span:

 * activated: the color is bright.
 You can deactivate it by clicking.
-* deactivated: the color is crosshatched.
+* deactivated: the color is transparent.
 You can activate it by clicking.
-* No occurrence: the color is mostly transparent.
-It means that your choice of filters led to no messages of the given category.
+* No occurrence: the number on the right is a 0.

 There is some color code that you will retrieve on the content page: